 - Call Children’s Regional Crisis Response (CR2) at 571-364-7390.

-- In an emergency, call CSB Emergency Services – 703-573-5679.
-Available 24/7.
+- Call CSB Emergency Services at 703-573-5679.

-- To schedule a screening / assessment for a mental health or substance use issue, call 703-383-8500.
+- To schedule a screening and assessment for a mental health or substance use issue, call 703-383-8500.

 [Not sure you need us?
 Take one of our quick, confidential online screenings.]

 Types of Services